italosmoraes/heni.project/README.md

 - Resolve correlated items like `people`, which is a field for `Object`, and make that available to the FE
 - Further look at errors that could happen in fetching the harvard api, and properly handling them

+Tests:
+- they are currently hitting an external API, which is not ideal.
+But kept like this due to the nature of the task.
+- the above means that we are also bound to changes in the external API, which could break the tests.
+So this is a blessing and a curse.
+- mocking the response from axios to return the expected records would be anothe way to go
+- add tests to verify data models returned from external api and to validate the hydration of records before responding to the request.

 On the web-app:
 - better align the types with the api one. maybe making a shared types library
 - better handling of the FeedItem size as per screen sizes and image sizes